gortibaldik/Eliza/README.md

 # Lemmatization and stemming

-- its considerably harder to detect keywords in Slovak than in English mainly because of declinations of nouns and conjugation of verbs
+- its considerably harder to detect keywords in Slovak than in English mainly because of declension of nouns and conjugation of verbs

 The scripts below are examples of transformations applied to input text.